tedklin/cmake_sandbox/README.md

 Suppose I want to use the *cmake_sandbox* library in another CMake project *MyProject*.
 I can simply download the entire *cmake_sandbox* repository, nest it in a folder under MyProject (e.g. "MyProject/thirdparty/cmake_sandbox"), and call add_subdirectory (e.g. *add_subdirectory(thirdparty/cmake_sandbox)* in MyProject's main CMakeLists.txt before building the code that relies on it.

 Including a library this way would then skip building the library's tests and avoid setting environment variables for MyProject.

+Note that the [default build type](https://cmake.org/cmake/help/v3.11/variable/CMAKE_BUILD_TYPE.html) will be set to "Debug" if this is the top-level CMake project.
+This means if if you're doing dev directly on the project, you can use gdb on executables in the build folder.
+If you're simply using this library through add_subdirectory, CMake does an optimized "Release" build instead.
+You can also follow this idea for enabling tools like sanitizers and adding other compiler flags.

 ## Common features supported